 Table of Contents

-- Best Things to Do in Redwood National Park
+Best Time to Visit Redwood National Park

 - Airports: The closest airports are Eureka-Arcata Airport (ACV) and Medford Airport (MFR).
 For road trips, San Francisco International Airport (SFO) is a great option.